railsuser2014/openobject-doc-book-en/4/4_12_Services/4_12_Services_contract.rst

    validated.
 A draft invoice is then created when the delivery has been completed.

-*  :guilabel:`Shipping & Manual Invoice` : Open ERP starts the delivery from the confirmation of the order, and adds a button which you manually click when you're ready to create an invoice.
+*  :guilabel:`Shipping & Manual Invoice` : Open ERP starts the delivery from the confirmation of the order, and adds a button which you manually click when you are ready to create an invoice.

 *  :guilabel:`Invoice from Delivery` : invoices are created from the packing stage.